ZhijingHu-Rey/Rey-s-Short-Bio/My Bio.md

 - 👋 Hi there, this is @ooReynoldsHuoo.
 It is my first file here in the GitHub community.
-- 👀 I’m interested in Engineering, Software Developing and Data Analyzing.
+- 👀 I’m interested in designing, Programming and analyzing.
 - 🌱 I’m also a tarot diviner, and have a black cat named Kiki.
 - 📫 Got any questions?
 Feel free to contact me.